Fiserv/firstvision-apac/docs/APIs/Card-Management/Update-Issue-Reissue-Delivery-Option.md

 # Update Issue Reissue Delivery Option

-This service is used to update the issue and re-issue delivery options on card.
+This service is used to update the issue and re-issue delivery options on Payment Card Number.

 ## Endpoint

-`PUT /v1/cards/{cardNumber}/issueReissueDeliveryOption`
+`PUT /v1/cards/{paymentInstrumentId}/issueReissueDeliveryOption`

 ## Payload Example